paulgb/bitaesthetics/src/documents/posts/visualizing-flight-options.html.md

 [![Visualization of Flight Options with flight Selected](/images/highlight.png)](/images/highlight.png)

 Although this was created in the spirit of experimentation, the result is a [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet) that is fully usable for booking flights.
-The bookmarklet applys the visualization to data available on any [ITA Matrix](http://matrix.itasoftware.com/) Time bars results page.
+The bookmarklet applies the visualization to data available on any [ITA Matrix](http://matrix.itasoftware.com/) Time bars results page.

 To use the bookmarklet, drag the following button to your bookmarks toolbar (you may have to display the bookmarks toolbar from the browser menu).
 Then do a search on the [ITA Flight Matrix](http://matrix.itasoftware.com/), select the Time bars view, and press the button in your toolbar.